-Page 28: Annual income
+- Page 28: Annual income

-Page 31: Age group

-Page 29: Education level
+- Page 29: Education level

-Page 32: Gender

-• Page 30: Employment status
+- Page 30: Employment status

 How do social needs vary by line of business (LOB\)?

 \ Due to low numbers that limit conclusions, we aren't able to include responses from people who have dual coverage.